API Documentation

 2. Ensure your Android project targets minSdkVersion 26 or higher.

-3. Add the Hawcx Maven repository so Gradle can download the native SDK (no more local .aar copies):
+3. Add the Hawcx Maven repository so Gradle can resolve the native SDK dependency:

 android/settings.gradle(.kts)